 “This hotel and this restaurant have such an iconic stature in this city.
 We opened back in 1967 and there were lines outside the hotel in order to get up to the restaurant,” says Hyatt area vice president and general manager Derrick Morrow.
 “We really have taken our time to open back up because we really wanted to make sure we do it the right way.”

-Morrow says the hotel’s ties to the Civil Rights movement in Atlanta allows the restaurant to continue that legacy with the “Change Starts Here” initiative to focus on working with Black-owned businesses and brands.
+Morrow says the hotel’s ties to the Civil Rights movement in Atlanta allow the restaurant to continue that legacy with the “Change Starts Here” initiative to focus on working with Black-owned businesses and brands.

 Another initiative continuing at Polaris is the restaurant’s commitment to using local produce and ingredients in its dishes.
 The menu features meats, cheeses, and produce from 70 area farms and food purveyors.
 Wines lean toward small producers incorporating sustainable practices, with the bar highlighting liquor from minority-owned companies.